Guess the Future!

 Future Simple worksheet, predictions, writing, matching, speaking, elementary

-Here is a useful future simple worksheet to help students learn how to use the future form 'will' and 'won't' for predictions.
-First, students use prompts to write predictions with will and won't.
-Next, students...
+Here is a useful future simple worksheet to help students learn how to use the future simple with 'will' and 'won't' to make predictions.
+First, students...

-ESL Predictions Worksheet - Grammar Exercises: Writing Sentences, Unscrambling, Matching - Speaking Activity: Freer Practice - Pair Work Here is a useful future simple worksheet to help students learn how to use the future form 'will' and 'won't' for predictions.
-First, students use prompts to write predictions with will and won't.
+ESL Predictions Worksheet - Grammar Exercises: Ordering, Writing Sentences, Matching - Speaking Activity: Freer Practice - Pair Work Here is a useful future simple worksheet to help students learn how to use the future simple with 'will' and 'won't' to make predictions.
+First, students put words in the correct order to make sentences predicting the future.
+Students then use prompts to write predictions with 'will' and 'won't'.
 Next, students make predictions negative using 'won't'.
-After that, students put words in the correct order to make statements or questions predicting the future.
+After that, students write sentences predicting their own future with 'will' and 'won't' and then share their sentences with a partner.
 Students then move on to match questions with short answers.
-Next, students change predictions into questions and write short answers.
-Afterwards, students write sentences predicting their own future with 'will' and 'won't' and then share their predictions with a partner.
-Finally, in pairs, students ask and answer questions about predictions.
+Next, students change sentences into questions with 'will' and then write short answers.
+Finally, students complete 'will' questions with words from a box, write their own short answers, and then ask and answer the questions with their partner.

 Whatever will be, will be